falasi/CustomHeaderZ/README.md

-# CustomHeaderZ - ustom Headers Manager for Burp Suite
+# CustomHeaderZ - Custom Headers Manager for Burp Suite

 A Burp Suite extension that allows you to easily add, manage, and persist custom HTTP headers for all your requests w00t.